MerginMaps/docs/src/tutorials/further-project-customisation/index.md

 2. Tap the eye icon next to the layer to turn it on or off.
    ![Mergin Maps Input Layers visibility](../../field/layers/input-layers-view.jpg "Layers visibility")

-3. Go back the project
+3. Go back to the project

 ### Map themes
 While the visibility of single layers can be controlled easily in <MobileAppName />, it might be useful to set up map themes in QGIS.
 A map theme defines which layers will be displayed, so you can define useful combinations of layers and background maps and switch between them in <MobileAppName />.